-The Rams were beaten by 10-man Queens Park Rangers at Wembley but few could forgive the manager after taking the Rams from the bottom half of the table all the way to the home of English football.
+The Rams were beaten by 10-man Queens Park Rangers at Wembley but few could forgive the manager after taking them from the bottom half of the table all the way to the home of English football.

-McClaren accomplished this with a number of sub-standard players that you would expect for a side trying to achieve promotion to the Premier League.
+McClaren accomplished this with more sub-standard players than you would expect for a side trying to achieve promotion to the Premier League.
 Richard Keogh at the heart of the defence was signed from Coventry City after their relegation to the third tier, Craig Forsyth didn’t look good enough to be playing for a team above the third tier, Jake Buxton came from non-league Burton Albion, and Simon Dawkins has since moved onto a substitutes bench in the MLS.

-This set high expectations for Derby County fans, who narrowly missed out on the playoffs the following season before they were somewhat further adrift this past season.
+This set high expectations for Derby County fans, who narrowly missed out on the playoffs the following season before ending up somewhat further adrift this past season.

-So far, the East Midlands club have only brought in the experienced Curtis Davies, Andre Wisdom, who previously had a loan spell at the club, and central midfielder Tom Huddlestone – a position they are well stocked in.
+So far, the East Midlands club have only brought in the experienced Curtis Davies; Andre Wisdom, who previously had a loan spell at the club; and central midfielder Tom Huddlestone – a position in which they are already well stocked.
 Hardly anything to make Rams fans believe their team will be near the top six this season.

 Darren Bent has been ruled out until December through injury, perhaps that’s a good thing because his pace has gone and that was his biggest asset in being able to score goals… a long time ago.

-With that in mind, here are five players that need to have a good season for Derby County to have a prayer in being promoted:
+With that in mind, here are five players that need to have a good season for Derby County to have a chance of being promoted:

-It was inevitable that Nigel Pearson was going to be a failure as Derby County manager from as early as he got rid of striker Chris Martin on loan to Fulham.
+It was obvious that Nigel Pearson was going to be a failure as Derby County manager when he got rid of striker, Chris Martin, on loan to Fulham.
 The striker had been Derby’s best attacking option for a number of seasons, so why get rid of him?
-One can’t help but think Pearson, a former manager of rivals Leicester City, wanted anything but Derby County to fail.
-He replaced the striker with record signing Matej Vydra who scored just five goals in his 33 league appearances last season.
+One can’t help but think Pearson – a former manager of rivals Leicester City – wanted Derby County to fail.
+He replaced the striker with record signing Matěj Vydra who scored just five goals in his 33 league appearances last season.
 Mind you, that’s more than the three in 31 for Reading that persuaded Pearson to splash £8 million on him.

 Chris Martin is back at Pride Park and going by his interviews in the local papers, he’s glad to be back.
 If Gary Rowett can get the best out of the 28-year-old then he has a 20+ goal striker on his hands.